Freelance Rate Guide · 2026

 Open-source contributions and community standing

-A {skill} who maintains a popular open-source library or speaks at conferences commands rates 20–50% above peer baseline.
+A devops engineer who maintains a popular open-source library or speaks at conferences commands rates 20–50% above peer baseline.

 goLance vs. Upwork: real cost difference

-Same freelancer, same hours, same work.
-The only difference: Upwork adds a 5–10% client surcharge on top. goLance charges 0%.
+Same freelancer, same hours, same work. goLance charges one 7.95% fee — shareable between client and freelancer.
+Upwork charges both sides: a 5% client marketplace fee plus a 10% freelancer service fee.
 Here's what that looks like on a typical devops engineer engagement.

 Real cost example — 100 hours of mid-level DevOps Engineer work